8 Enticing Natural Attractions in Costa Rica

 Visit at the right time of year (July and August are peak turtle months) and you can join a night walk to see the egg laying in action.
-If you’re lucky you will witness the great turtles hauling themselves up the beach and digging a hole where they deposit their eggs.
+If you’re lucky, you will witness the great turtles hauling themselves up the beach and digging a hole where they deposit their eggs.

-When not trying to catch a glimpse of turtles, other Costa Rica attractions you can partake in are guided canoe or kayak excursions which explore more of the waterways surrounding the village.
+When not trying to catch a glimpse of turtles, other Costa Rica attractions you can partake in are guided canoe or kayak excursions, which explore more of the waterways surrounding the village.

 Photo Credit: Getty Images

-The active Arenal Volcano presides over Costa Rica’s largest lake, waterfall-filed rainforests and the sweet little town of Fortuna.
+The active Arenal Volcano presides over Costa Rica’s largest lake, waterfall-filled rainforests and the sweet little town of Fortuna.
 The area is a hot spot (literally — you may witness a small eruption while you’re there) for adventure activities.

 If you’re looking for activities in Costa Rica of a more active nature, there is plenty of hiking to be done in this area.
-Walking through the Arenal Volcano National Park you’ll stumble across old lava flows and dozens of coatis.
+Walking through the Arenal Volcano National Park, you’ll stumble across old lava flows and dozens of coatis.
 La Fortuna Waterfall is a short hike suitable for all ages and fitness levels.
 After around 15 minutes of walking you’ll be rewarded with views of one of the most beautiful waterfalls in the country.